insight-creative/gulp-jekyll-bourbon/README.md

-# gulp-jekyll-bootstrap
+# gulp-jekyll-bourbon
-Node package project that lets you quickly setup and test a `Jekyll` site using `Bootstrap` with `gulp`.
+Node package project that lets you quickly setup and test a `Jekyll` site using `Bourbon and Neat` with `gulp`.

 ### Installing Node.js
 Make sure you have `Node.js` installed on your computer.
 If not, visit <a href="https://nodejs.org/en/" target="_blank">here</a> and download the stable version.